SapitoSucio/froggo-guides/docs/script_commands.md

 \***buyingstore** **<slots\>**;

-Invokes buying store preparation window like the skill 'Open Buying Store', without the item requirement.
+Invokes buying store preparation window like the skill `Open Buying Store`, without the item requirement.
 Amount of slots is limited by the server to a maximum of 5 slots by default.